fifolio/Glori/README.md

   </li>
   <li>
     <a href="https://shadcn.dev/">Shadcn</a>:
     Shadcn is a UI component library for React that provides a collection of accessible and customizable components.
-I used Shadcn to speed up development and ensure a consistent design language across the project.
+I used Shadcn to speed up development and ensure consistent design language across the project.
   </li>
   <li>
     <a href="https://react-icons.github.io/react-icons/">React Icons</a>: